Moyers, Oklahoma: History

-Geology
+Topography

 Moyers is located in a very picturesque area with varied topography.
 To its south is Rodney Mountain.
 To its immediate north is Parker Mountain, with the taller Whiterock Mountain rising behind it.
 East of Moyers is the Kiamichi River, and west is a relatively flat expanse connecting it to the Impson Valley.
-Buck Creek, a well-watered and dependable spring-fed stream rising in the mountains north of Whiterock Mountain, flows through a sharply-defined valley north of Moyers to its confluence with the Kiamichi.
+Buck Creek, a well-watered and dependable spring-fed stream rising in the mountains north of Whiterock Mountain, flows through a sharply defined valley north of Moyers to its confluence with the Kiamichi.
 Ten Mile Creek—also spring-fed but more seasonally-dependent—flows east and south of Moyers.
 Two significant manmade structures are nearby, and due to their size and permanence have become a part of local topography: the elevated beds of the rail spur winding around the base of Parker Mountain, and the Frisco Railroad.